Ever imagined what it’d be like if your customers could reach out to you on WhatsApp?

 To sum up…

-Keeping in mind the framework we’ve discussed, we must remember to keep the design of the WhatsApp bot as simple and as easy to understand as possible.
+Keeping in mind the framework we’ve discussed, we must remember to keep the design of the WhatsApp chatbot as simple and as easy to understand as possible.
 The simpler the design, the more intuitive it’ll be for your customers, thereby resulting in a better overall experience for them.
-And let us not forget that the successful implementation of a WhatsApp bot solution will result in significant cost savings for your business!
+And let us not forget that the successful implementation of a WhatsApp chatbot solution will result in significant cost savings for your business!

-Even for an experienced bot-builder, creating a WhatsApp bot for the first time can be a challenging experience.
+Even for an experienced bot-builder, creating a WhatsApp chatbot for the first time can be a challenging experience.
 There are limitations in terms of the specific subject matter, and one has to constantly operate within a narrow framework in order to achieve the best possible results.
 It’ll be interesting to see the elements/features that WhatsApp decides to support in the near future.
 We’re hopeful that they’ll make it easier for developers to build bots compatible with their ubiquitous platform.

 This article has been penned by Nameer Khan, Program Manager at Haptik.